maxvfischer/DIY-arcade/README.md

 ![glue 9](./images/build/glue_9.jpg)

 ### Adding cabinet legs
-To distribute the upwards force more from the legs, a small block of wood was glued and nailed inside the cabinet in each corner.
+To distribute the upwards force from the legs, a small block of wood was glued and nailed in each corner inside the cabinet.

 ![legs 5](./images/build/legs_5.jpg)